UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Rationale

-Many projects have the intention to publish results as open source but have difficulties deciding on the best moment to do this.
+Many projects have the intention to publish results as open source but have difficulty deciding on the best time to do so.
 It might feel uncomfortable to put early ideas and rough implementation sketches on-line, but on the other hand sharing it too late prevents others from providing valuable comments and ideas or volunteering to work together on the project.
-To circumvent this dilemma we start working in the open right from the beginning wherever possible and clearly mark and update our projects development phase over time.
+To circumvent this dilemma we start working in the open right from the beginning wherever possible and clearly mark and update our project’s development phase over time.

 Implications